fossasia/wp-rotatingtweets/readme.txt

 1. Read the diagnostics and look for any problems that relate to JavaScript.
 This will normally tell you which JavaScript (if any) is having problems.

 == Upgrade notice ==
-= 1.3.17 =
+= 1.3.18 =
-Includes an important upgrade needed for Rotating Tweets to keep working after March 2013.
-Fixed problem display in Chrome.
+Improved and clearer error messages - plus fix for search problems.
+If your version of Rotating Tweets < 0.700, includes important upgrade needed for Rotating Tweets to keep working after March 2013.

 == Changelog ==
+= 1.3.18 =
+Improved and clearer error messages.
+Removed search bug.
+'Next' and 'Prev' buttons.

 = 1.3.17 =
 Adds the opportunity to show lists.
 Tackles a very odd box height problem that has just appeared in Chrome (but not Firefox or IE).